sarahciston/codingcare/posts/guide.md

 ### Get excited about impossibly large possibilities and impressively tiny ideas

 There's a lot to be said for project managed software development processes that proceed by the book.
 But if you don't work that way, great!
-Maybe you're like me, and a minimum viable prototype sparks no joy, but you can see the whole constellation of an idea writ large, or you are easily distracted by a technological tangent or research rabbit hole.
-In writing, Anne Lamont calls these "birdwalking" [CITE].
-In Code Collective, we have found that letting ourselves follow these instincts for a while are never useless endeavors.
-They may not feel useful in the moment but eventually they even help us arrive at more realistically scaled versions of our ideas.
+Are you like me and a minimum viable prototype sparks no joy, but you can see the whole constellation of an idea writ large?
+Are you you are easily distracted by a technological tangent or research rabbit hole?
+Same.
+(In writing, Anne Lamont calls these "birdwalks" [CITE].)
+In Code Collective, we have found that letting ourselves follow these pulls toward the large and small are generative endeavors, even if they do not seem productive.
+They may not feel useful in the moment, but eventually they even help us arrive at more realistically scaled versions of our ideas.

-Those tiny charming tasks that draw us away from "the real work"?
-The ones in which you realize you've just spent three hours learning how to [format CSS grids]()[CITE] for seemingly no reason or deepdiving into [histories of cyberfeminism]()[CITE]?
-Inevitably they reappear, whether in this project or years later, so trust your wandering urges (at least until you're on deadline).
+### Critical dreaming

+We love to dream wildly.
+We'll figure out the impractical later and the impossible after that.
+Scaling down can come later.
+The practice of critical dreaming can get us where we need to go by overshooting so vastly we end up somewhere new.
+Perhaps we'd never have arrived here by the normal routes.

-And those gargantuan ideas, the ones you'd have no idea where to start?
+Those gargantuan ideas, the ones you'd have no idea where to start?
 Go ahead and sketch the whole thing out — on paper, in plain language or pseudo code, in stick figures and scribbles.
-Make a map of your wild idea!
+Make a map of your wild idea.
 For the areas where you have absolutely no clue what belongs there, you can write "Here be dragons" and fill it in later with the help of others.
 The map will help them, and you, understand what you don't yet understand.
 It will also help you see how you might break this big idea into smaller parts that could be doable — or at least a bit more comprehensible, and maybe one of the parts of those parts you know how to start.
 Start anywhere, and go from there!

 ![map of ladymouth]() [XXX]

+How do you practice dreaming *critically*?

+Momentarily setting aside your doubts and questions, what would you make if you could make anything?
+And *why*?
+Focusing on the reasons you want to make, and why something should or shouldn't exist, is an incredibly important aspect of development that often gets missed.
+It might be as simple as, "I feel it in my bones."
+See if you can stay with that feeling to find more language for it.
+What does that feeling feel like, and what does that need need to tell you?

+Articulating that dream with as much detail as possible does several cool things.
+First, it already makes it more real.
+Second, it makes clear more paths, strategies, and shapes by which it could exist.
+Third, imagining things as we would like them to be, and imagining means to realize those things in the here and now, are the first steps of [revolution/prefigurative practice].

+A critical dreaming practice may help you recognize your [research tensions](#move-toward-the-weird), the topics that you feel invested in making work about, asking questions (you might not solve) about, and continually exploring through code and other materials.

+#### Critical tinkering

+We find small things to get excited about and explore them right away.
+We feed off each others' enthusiasm.
+We love a tangent, too.
+Who knew we'd find ourselves in any given Code Collective meetup tinkering together on compilers or shaders or [XXX].
+Those tiny charming tasks that draw us away from "the real work"?
+The ones in which you realize you've just spent three hours learning how to [format CSS grids]()[CITE] for seemingly no reason or deepdiving into [histories of cyberfeminism]()[CITE]?
+Inevitably they reappear, whether in this project or years later, so trust your wandering urges (at least until you're on deadline).

+These small things are seeds.
+We don't know what they might grow into, but we trust they will grow:

+>"Everything small and buried surrenders to a process that none of the buried parts can see."
+>>–Mark Nepo (2012)

+Sometimes these small tangents turn into the coolest things you'd never expect.
+Trust that they will (eventually) circle back and relate to the bigger things you are investigating.
+Follow that rabbit down the hole!

+How do you practice tinkering *critically*?

+Again, foreground the question *Why?* Get curious, not only about "Why am I doing this," which you can temporarily set aside in the tinkering phase, but moreso "Why does this tool or system work this way?"
+Ask 'why' and 'how' something is made.
+Where does it come from?
+Who created it?
+For what reasons?
+In what broader contexts?
+Understanding the underpinnings of your materials connects the aesthetics and textures of tinkering with the politics of [XXX].

 ### [Raise the stakes:/Involve yourself:] You are the one you've been waiting for